jfmengels/tac-tik/README.md

   }
 }
 ```
 **A reducer should never alter the current state** or have any other types of side-effects such as dispatching a new action.
-To make sure of that, we use [updeep](https://github.com/substantial/updeep) to make the state immutable.Note that it only is made immutable in development, and not in production, to avoid performance penalties, so reducers should be well tested to make sure it never alters the state directly.

 A reducer should compute and return the new state and it should only do that.
 Many types of actions can be dispatched in the app, but a reducer should only handle those that it wants to treat and ignore the rest.
 Ignoring an action here means returning the current state.
 Having reducers be pure functions, mean that they can be swapped on the fly with hot reloading, and you can use some pretty useful tools when developing (Check out Redux creator [Dan Abramov's talk](https://www.youtube.com/watch?v=xsSnOQynTHs) on this topic).

 #### Constants
 To be able to link actions to reducers, we create constants, such as `LOAD_MODULE_LIST = 'LOAD_MODULE_LIST'`.
 It is optional in the methodology, but having them has some advantages, such as being able to easily see what actions a top-level state handler handles, or avoiding typos more easily.